morganmueller/Internet-Geographies/README.md

 ## LEARNING OUTCOMES

 * Understand what core infrastructures make up the internet and how they affect the fundamental nature of our technologically driven globe.
 * Become familair with the "art of noticing" and develop strategies to tune into generally overlooked details and components of internet infrastructure.
 * learn basics of creating web maps using Leaflet, D3, and other tools (Inside or outside of Observabele)
 * practice collecting and geocoding spatial data
 * Explore various kinds of media (artworks, documentaries, interactive maps, exhibitions) as a way to think through key concepts expolored in this course.
-* Read about different physical aspects of the internet and the sources of "friction" that
+* Read about different physical aspects of the internet.
 * Conduct individual research and engage in group discussion on specific components of the physical internet.
 * To be critical of the internet and its various workings.

 ## READING PRESENTATION GROUPS

 This section will be updated with the reading presentation groups once they have been assigned

 ## WEEKLY SCHEDULE

 ### (subject to revision)
 Prior to each week I will upload slides, code examples, resources and more to the relevant page.